hakimel/reveal.js/2024.jspring.keynote/slides.md

 Note:
 I remember that the processing time for each new insert increased as more and more rows were being inserted.
-So while it was very fast at first, after 50,000 entries it took over 10 seconds to process a single entry!
+So while it was very fast at first, after 50,000 entries it took over a second to process a single entry!

 --